JoshPattman/goras/README.md

 - Add these activations
   - `leaky_relu`
 - Add `L1` and `L2` regularlization
-- Add a `Fit` method to `Model` that splits the input into batch sized chunks, and shows a little loading bar
-  - A `FitBatch` method already exists, but this requires the user to write the epochs loop and split the data into batches
 - Add a `Predict` method to `Model` that splits the input into batches
 - Check if GPU support is working for cuda.
 I think it should work, but I havn't got round to testing yet.
-- Better error handling
-- Better error checking